RandyParedis/GraphDonkey/docs/Flowcharts.md

 ### States and Operations
 #### States
-A _state_ is a standalone instance, shown inside of a single box.
+A _state_ is a standalone instance, shown inside of a single node.
 The simplest example of this is a single word (later referred to as a _name_).
 This can be typed without any further ado, as long as it only consists of letters, underscores and numbers (as long as they are not the first character), which